-To advance the ambitious programme of Inno4Vac, which aims to harness the latest advances in immunology and disease modelling for tackling persistent scientific bottlenecks in vaccine development and for de-risking and accelerating this process, an Annual Meeting was held for all involved partners.
-The Inno4Vac 1st Annual Meeting took place on 5 and 6 October 2022, in Siena, Italy, and allowed approximately 120 participants to present, discuss, and drive the project forward.
+To advance the ambitious programme of Inno4Vac – which aims to harness the latest advances in immunology, disease modelling, and modelling for tackling persistent scientific bottlenecks in vaccine development and for de-risking and accelerating this process – an Annual Meeting was held for all involved Partners.
+The 2nd Inno4Vac Annual Meeting took place on 4 and 5 October 2023, in Lyon, France, and involved approximately 120 participants to present, discuss, and drive the project forward.

 All four interlinked subtopics of the project took part: